Curing Hep C*

 A healthcare professional will be able to advise if treatment is required.

-Current treatments for hep C, called direct-acting antiviral (DAA) regimens, are used to treat chronic hep C in New Zealand.
+Current treatments for hep C, called direct-acting antiviral (DAA) regimens, are used to treat acute (recently acquired) and chronic (long-lasting) hep C in New Zealand.
 DAAs help stop the virus from multiplying and spreading to other cells.

 Today's treatments are pills that can usually be taken for 8-24 weeks.